Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Total evaluation time is typically 6-8 weeks from initial consultation to final recommendations.
 Some patients may require additional invasive monitoring, which can extend the timeline by 2-4 weeks.

-Both Dr. Rutul Shah and Dr. Abhishek Gohel have extensive experience in epilepsy surgery evaluation and work closely with premier neurosurgical centers to coordinate comprehensive care.
+Both Dr. Rutul Shah and Dr. Abhishek Gohel have extensive experience in epilepsy surgery evaluation and work closely with premier neurosurgical centers to coordinate complete care.

 Dr. Rutul Shah